chetan6780/Complete-Preparation/Leetcode/README.md

 ### O(N) Time and O(N) Space

 - We try to sell stock each day.
-- For each day from last we store maximum stock price that will appeare.
+- For each day from last we store maximum stock price that will appear.
 - then for each day we calculate by selling the stock.

 ### O(N) Time and O(1) Space